-To qualify for one of the U.S. Customs and Border Protection (CBP) Trusted Traveler Programs, all applicants must voluntarily undergo a thorough background check against criminal, law enforcement, customs, immigration, agriculture, and terrorist indices to include biometric fingerprint checks, and a personal interview with a CBP officer.
+To qualify for one of the U.S. Customs and Border Protection (CBP) Trusted Traveler Programs, you must voluntarily undergo a thorough background check against criminal, law enforcement, customs, immigration, agriculture, and terrorist indices to include biometric fingerprint checks, and a personal interview with a CBP officer.

 In the event you are denied or revoked from the Trusted Traveler Programs, you will be provided information in writing detailing the reason for this action.
 If you feel that your Trusted Traveler application was denied due to inaccurate or incomplete information, then you may provide additional documentation to the CBP Trusted Traveler Ombudsman and request reconsideration.
 Additional information should be sent to the CBP Trusted Traveler Ombudsman at: